Air Services of India

-Air Services of India was a private airline based at Juhu Aerodrome in Mumbai, India.
-The airline was merged into the Indian Airlines Corporation in 1953.
+Air Services of India was a private airline based at Juhu Aerodrome in Mumbai, India that operated from 1936 to 1953.

 History Of Aeroplane Service

-The airline was formed in 1936 and initially served routes on the Kathiawar Peninsula and to Poona. with aircraft like the de Havilland Dragonfly, Airspeed Courier, Percival Vega Gulls and de Havilland Fox Moth.
+The airline was formed in and initially served routes on the Kathiawar Peninsula and to Poona. with aircraft like the de Havilland Dragonfly, Airspeed Courier, Percival Vega Gulls and de Havilland Fox Moth.
 In the beginning of 1939, it opened a new line between Kolhapur and the Juhu Aerodrome.
 The thrice-a-week service was officially inaugurated by the Maharaja of Kolhapur, who showed considerable interest in the project and subsidised the service and built an airport at Kolhapur.

 In 1941, Air Services of India was purchased by The Scindia Steam Navigation Company Ltd. and became known as the Scindia line.
 Services resumed on 3 May 1946 after World War II with a small fleet of De Havilland Dragon Rapides and 11 former United States Air Force Douglas C-47 Skytrains converted for civilian use.
 Air Services of India was the only airline using the French-built Sud-Ouest Corse for civilian purposes, having two of them in their fleet.
 By 1953, when the Air Corporations Act was passed, it had an extensive network from Cochin to Lucknow and became Line 7 of the Indian Airlines Corporation.